aistabci/abci-docs/en/docs/storage.md

 dom-stripe-file
 ```

-Example) Configure DoM features and stripe patterns for the directory
+Example) Enable the DoM feature and set a striping pattern (for OST(s)) of the directory

 ```
 [username@es1 work]$ mkdir dom-stripe-dir